afarizap/Roots/README.md

 ![gifFeatures1]

-Also we did a demostration
+Also we did a demo!

 [![demoImg]][demoVid]